nextensio/agent/go/README.md

    server.nextensio.net (controller) and gateway.testa.nextensio.net and gateway.testc.nextensio.net
-   We dont have any dns server etc.. that serves these names, so we have to the below hacks to get those names mapped - basically add those names to the "/etc/hosts" of android's linux In the docker container of the emulator, type the below commands
+   We dont have any dns server etc.. that serves these names, so we have to the below hacks to get those names mapped - basically add those names to the "/etc/hosts" of android's linux In the docker container of the emulator, type the below commands inside the android docker container

    ```
    adb root